fossabot/grenadier/packages/router/README.md

 Here we've created a custom `slug` route parameter type.
 It is defined by a `constraint` and a `transform`.
 Both are optional; the default constraint is `/[^/]+/` and the default transform is `(param) => param`.

-In the route we've specified a route parameter of `{name:slug}` which will invoke our custom route parameter type and if we have a requst for `/post/redwood-router`, the resulting `name` prop delivered to `PostPage` will be `['redwood', 'router']`.
+In the route we've specified a route parameter of `{name:slug}` which will invoke our custom route parameter type and if we have a requst for `/post/grenadier-router`, the resulting `name` prop delivered to `PostPage` will be `['grenadier', 'router']`.

 ## useParams